yunjunz/conda-envs/docs/jupyter.md

 ssh -N -f -L 8080:localhost:1235 <REMOTE_USER>@<REMOTE_HOST>
 ```

-where `-N` is for do not execute a remote command and just forwarding ports, `-f` option requests ssh to go to background, 8080 is the local port number.
+where `-N` is for do not execute a remote command and just forwarding ports, the `-f` option requests ssh to go to the background, and 8080 is the local port number.

 3. Then go to the following web address on your web browser: http://localhost:8080/lab.
-On the first time, you maybe asked for a token, it's in the output of the jupyter lab command in the screen session.
+On the first time, you may be asked for a token, it's in the output of the jupyter lab command in the screen session.

 Tips: